 \subsection{Cross-spectra between components}

-We have computed the cross-power spectra between all the components CMBxSZ, CMBxCIB, and CIBxSZ.
-In each case, we cross correlate all the combination between the original WebSky ones and the reconstructed ones, either from MILCA or with our method for the cases where SZ is involved.
-In Fig.~\ref{fig:crossspectra}, we show the results for all the different components.
-We detail hereafter the different cases.
+We computed the cross-power spectra between all the components CMBxSZ, CMBxCIB, and CIBxSZ.
+In each case, we cross correlated all combinations between the original WebSky components and the reconstructed ones, either from MILCA or with our method for the cases where SZ is involved.
+Figure~\ref{fig:crossspectra} shows the results for all the different components.
+We detail the different cases hereafter.